Hypfer/Valetudo/docs/_pages/general/why-not-valetudo.md

 ## You may not be the target audience

 While Valetudo may be used by anyone, five years of user interactions have shown that it works better for some demographics than others.

-One such demographic that seems to struggle hard with usage of Valetudo are people suffering from an exceptionally short attention span.
 As rooting a vacuum robot is an advanced topic, it will always require careful and mindful reading of information available to get an understanding of how things work and need to be done.

-If you're a person that prefers jump-cutted videotutorials featuring little understanding and lots of no-thinking-required copy-paste commands, you'll likely be very unhappy with Valetudo.

-It should be noted that, being a passion project, there is no incentive for Valetudo to cater to the needs of demographics that are usually only catered to to make money.
+It should be noted that, being a passion project, there is no incentive for Valetudo to cater to the needs of demographics that are usually only catered to, to make money.
 If Valetudo was aimed at those demographics, there would be ads, data collection, licensing fees and many more undesirable things built in.